FischermanCH/fischerman-wp-visitor-information/README.md

-# Wordpress Plugin
+## Wordpress Plugin
-# Fischerman Visitor Information""
+# Fischerman Visitor Information

 A Wordpress plugin that displays visitor information which can be retrieved via the Java Script  **Window Object**.